Mahte: Bodies of water

-Another group is composed of several water divinities: Juras Mate ("Mother Ocean", "Mother of the Seas" or "Sea-Mother"), a goddess of waters; Udens Mate ("Mother of Waters"); Upes Mahte ("Mother of Rivers"), Bangu Mate ("Mother of Waves"; counterpart to Lithuanian Bangputys).
-Juras Mate is said to rule the seas as a goddess.
+Another group is composed of several water divinities: Jūras māte ("Mother Ocean", "Mother of the Seas" or "Sea-Mother"), a goddess of waters; Ūdens māte ("Mother of Waters"); Upes māte ("Mother of Rivers"), Bangu māte ("Mother of Waves"; counterpart to Lithuanian Bangputys).
+Jūras māte is said to rule the seas as a goddess.

-Deity Bangu mate is considered to be a recent and more poetical appellation of the Mother of the Water and Mother of the Sea.
+Deity Bangu māte is considered to be a recent and more poetical appellation of the Mother of the Water and Mother of the Sea.

 Household and home

-Lithuanian scholar Marija Gimbutas pointed out that Latvian traditions contain a Uguns mate ('Mother of the Fire') as a counterpart to Lithuanian Gabija, a deity of the hearth and protectress of house and family.
-Other deities associated with the household and domestic affairs are Mãjas gars ("Spirits of the House") and Pirts mate ("Mother of the Bathhouse").
+Lithuanian scholar Marija Gimbutas pointed out that Latvian traditions contain a Uguns māte ('Mother of the Fire') as a counterpart to Lithuanian Gabija, a deity of the hearth and protectress of house and family.
+Other deities associated with the household and domestic affairs are Mãjas gars ("Spirits of the House") and Pirts māte ("Mother of the Bathhouse").

 Agriculture

-Mahte deities related to fields and agriculture include Lauka mate ("Mother of the Plough-Land"), a deity said to be worshipped at ploughing time.
+Mahte deities related to fields and agriculture include Lauka māte ("Mother of the Plough-Land"), a deity said to be worshipped at ploughing time.